Get ready for the Platinum Jubilee with our fabulous, easy bunting!

 You will have approximately 10cm of tape left over at either end.
 Fold this in half, fold in the raw edge and stitch so as to make a loop to help with hanging up your jubilee bunting bunting.

-Follow us on social media and sign up to our newsletter for updates about stock, sales and more!
-(We promise not to send you lots of emails).
+Follow us on social media for updates about stock, sales and more!
 Come and visit us in the Antiques Quarter of Bridport, Dorset, UK – we have an even bigger selection of fabric and material in store!

 0 Comments